nLab invariant measure

 An action with an invariant measure is sometimes called a stationary or steady-state system.

 It is an important concept in probability theory, dynamical systems, statistical physics, and representation theory.
-It is one of the weakest form to mathematically formalize the idea of equilibrium.
+It is one of the weakest forms to mathematically formalize the idea of equilibrium.
+(Stronger forms of equilibrium are for example detailed balance? and ergodicity.)

 Definitions